Our world seems flooded and adrift in a sea of negativity: loud, angry politics; grisly violence of a mass shooting; mean, trolling comments online.

 Reaching Out and Broadening Our Impact

-My yoga mat has been a grassy spot on the lawn next to luscious beauties like this one.
-Daylillies open and turn towards the sun every morning.
+During the summer, my yoga mat is a grassy spot on the lawn next to luscious beauties like this one (during the winter is it within view my hibiscus in the south-facing window).
+Daylillies (and hibiscus) open and turn towards the sun every morning.
 It’s been a good reminder for me to allow my own heart to open, revealing the core of my own goodness and belief in the goodness in the world around me.